 Cardioid (or uni-directional)

-It’s just two things we talked about previously that make up the internal parts of the mic:
+It’s just 3 things we talked about previously that make up the internal parts of the mic:

 - The diaphragm